-A report of non-academic misconduct may be made against a student by a member of the campus community or by a University police officer.
+A report of non-academic misconduct may be made against a student by any person.
 A report of non-academic misconduct is not considered a formal charge.

 Reports of non-academic misconduct may also be filed as a result of, or during a conduct process which may result in a separate formal charge and hearing.